 How to Recover from Brain Injury Paralysis

-The following treatments will activate neuroplasticity and help you restore muscle movement after brain injury.
+The following treatments can help activate neuroplasticity and encourage muscle movement to return after brain injury.

 1. Passive Range-of-Motion Exercises

-Passive range of motion exercises also keep your muscles flexible and prevent contractures from developing.
+In addition, passive range of motion exercises also keep your muscles flexible and prevent contractures from developing.
+This makes it critical for preventing further loss of function.

 2. Mental Practice